akifisitan/ovatify-on-the-cloud/backend/image-function/setup-image-function.md

+# Image Function Setup

-# Creating Image Serverless Function
+## Creating Image Serverless Function

 This creates a Cloud Function that handles Image Moderation API and Compression endpoint.
 The files that should be uploaded to the Cloud Function are already created, this just shows how to set up the Cloud Function.

-*__!IMPORTANT!__* For this to work properly, you should enable Cloud Vision API from GCP.
+_**!IMPORTANT!**_ For this to work properly, you must enable the [Cloud Vision API](https://console.cloud.google.com/apis/library/vision.googleapis.com) from GCP.

-## Steps

 1. Go to [Cloud Functions - GCP Console](https://console.cloud.google.com/functions)